haitd2810/BookingRestaurantlySystem/README.md

 # BookingRestaurantlySystem
-The system lets customers book a table on the restaurant's app or website.
-Customers choose an available table, pick a date and time, and select the number of people.
-They can also request outdoor seating or a private area.
-For the restaurant, the system makes booking easier and reduces staff phone bookings.
+The system allows customers to book a table on the restaurant’s app or website.
+Customers select an available table, select a date and time, and enter a message if applicable.
+In addition to booking tables, the system also allows staff to manage and order food for each table during business hours.
+This makes it an easier management tool than traditional food record keeping.